salilab/imp/doc/manual/new_code.md

 script.
 This creates a new module in the `modules` directory.
 Alternatively, you can simply use the `scratch` module.

-We highly recommend using a revision control system such as [git](http://git-scm.com/) to keep track of changes to your module.

 If, instead, you choose to add code to an existing module, you need to consult with the maintainer of that module.
 Their GitHub username can be found on the [module main page](../ref/namespaces.html).

+Either way, we highly recommend doing this in a [git clone](@ref devsetup), as described earlier, then using [git](@ref faq_git) to keep track of changes to your code.

 When designing the interface for your new code, you should

+- think about what exactly is the functionality you want to contribute.
+Is it a single function, a single Restraint, a set of related classes and functions?

 - search %IMP for similar functionality and, if there is any, adapt the existing interface for your purposes.
+(It might make more sense to modify the existing code in cooperation with its author.)
+For example, the existing
-For example, the existing IMP::atom::read_pdb() and IMP::atom::write_pdb() functions provide templates that should be used for the design of any functions that create particles from a file or write particles to a file.
+  IMP::atom::read_pdb() and IMP::atom::write_pdb() functions provide
+  templates that should be used for the design of any functions that create particles from a file or write particles to a file.
 Since